Ontario students seeking financial aid can consult the Ontario Student Assistance Program (OSAP).

-Ontario students seeking provincial aid should consult Ontario Student Assistance Program (OSAP).
-OSAP is a program run by the Ministry of Advanced Education & Skills Development, and funded by the provincial and federal governments.
-OSAP is a needs-based program.
-This means that it provides loans, grants, scholarships and bursaries based on a formula that compares your educational costs to expected contributions from your parents or your spouse (if applicable) and your own income and assets.
-OSAP provides eligible Ontario students with financial assistance to help pay for their tuition, books, mandatory fees, living costs and transportation.
+OSAP, which is run by the Ministry of Advanced Education & Skills Development, and funded by the provincial and federal governments, is a needs-based program.
+That means it provides loans and grants based on a formula that compares educational costs to expected contributions from a student’s parents or spouse (if applicable) as well as their own income and assets.
+OSAP provides eligible Ontario students with financial assistance to help pay for tuition, books, mandatory fees, living costs and transportation.

-Canadian Citizens, Permanent Residents or Protected Persons who meet Ontario’s residency requirement and are planning to enroll in an approved undergraduate, Divinity College, graduate, MBA or School of Medicine program in at least 60% of a full course load (per term) at McMaster are eligible to apply for OSAP.
+Canadian Citizens, Permanent Residents or Protected Persons who meet Ontario’s residency requirements and are planning to enroll in an approved undergraduate, Divinity College, graduate, MBA or Medicine program in at least 60% of a full course load (per term) are eligible to apply for OSAP.
 Students with permanent disabilities who meet the above criteria are eligible to apply if they are planning to enroll in an approved program in at least 40% of a full course load (per term).

-We strongly recommend that you apply for OSAP, even if you think that you will not receive funding!
-You should apply for OSAP at https://osap.gov.on.ca as soon as the application becomes available.
+We strongly recommend that students apply for OSAP as soon as the online application becomes available at ontario.ca/osap.
 It generally takes 4-6 weeks for OSAP applications to be processed.

-When you complete the OSAP application, you are applying for the one academic year.
-Entitlement is the amount of your OSAP loan as calculated by the Ministry using the information you provided on your application.
-Please remember that your application will be reassessed and the amount of your loan may change if your circumstances change.
-In addition, the income information that you and your family provided will be verified with information reported to the Canada Revenue Agency.
+OSAP applications are done for one academic year or on a term-by-term basis.
+A student’s OSAP entitlement is the amount of funding available to a student as calculated by the Ministry using the information provided on the application.
+Applications may be reassessed, and the amount of a student’s loan may change if their circumstances change.
+In addition, the income information provided will be verified with information reported to the Canada Revenue Agency.

-It is expected that international students have enough funding to support themselves for the first two years of University; therefore, there is little funding available to new international students.
-International students who do not attend high school physically in Canada are not eligible for our Entrance Awards.
-We do have a few awards for international students (as noted in the University Calendar); no application is required.† These International Awards are dispersed in the fall (October) to the International Students with the highest admission averages.
+International students who do not attend high school in Canada are not eligible for the McMaster Honour Awards for first-year students.
+However, there are some entrance awards for international students, which are automatically assessed, so no application is required.
+These International Awards are dispersed in the fall to the international students with the highest admission averages.